COVID-19 (Coronavirus) Action Plan

 Tenants & Technicians

 Our field services technicians visit thousands of properties across Australia every day.
-With the volume of COVID-19 cases increasing, we’re taking a pro-active approach to adapt to the changing environment and adopt safer working methods.

 All technicians have been asked to wear a P2 (or equivalent) face mask and a pair of clean gloves when attending a property or entering a real estate agency to collect keys.